stablekernel/aqueduct/docs/docs/db/executing_queries.md

 ### Exceptions and Errors

-An error encountered in preparing or executing a query will throw a `QueryException`. `RequestController`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
-For common scenarios - like a unique violation generating an exception with suggested status code of `409` - Aqueduct will return a reasonable status code to the requesting HTTP client.
+An exception encountered in preparing or executing a query will throw a `QueryException`. `RequestController`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
+For common scenarios Aqueduct will return a reasonable status code to the requesting HTTP client.
 Therefore, you do not have to catch query exceptions unless you wish to override the suggested status code.

 ### Statement Reuse